intmus/inttheory22-23/_19-chromatic-chords/a2-tx-aug6thchord.md

 German augmented sixth chords include Le, Fi, and Do, but they also include Me.
 German augmented sixth chords prefer to resolve to a I 6/4 chord.
 When they do this, Me often resolves up to the third of the I 6/4 chord.

+The roman numeral notation is always either It+6, Fr+6, or Ger+6.
+There are no inversions to these chords, because they aren't actually triads. **The leadsheet notation for these chords are the same as the roman numerals.**

 The augmented sixth chord is almost always predominant, because they almost always resolve to V, or I6/4, both of which are always dominant.

 # Class discussion 2022